-There’s no definitive, one-size-fits-all answer on how long it will take anyone to become their funniest as a comedian because of the number of variables involved when it comes to developing and delivering a high impact stand-up comedy act.
+First of all, let me say that there’s no definitive, one-size-fits-all answer on how long it will take anyone to become their funniest as a comedian because of the variables involved when it comes to developing and delivering a high impact stand-up comedy act.
+However…

 1. Level of talent.
 Just like in any other endeavor, there are those who simply have more comedy talent than others.

 Talent level can have a direct impact on a comedian’s progress.
 Interestingly enough…